Syrian Republican Guard: Under the Assad regime

+Fall of the Assad regime

+In the 2024 Syrian opposition offensives, the Syrian Armed Forces quickly collapsed across Syria.
+The Republican Guard was one of the few military units which were still regarded as reliable at the time.
+As a result, the Republican Guard was one of the units sent to defend Aleppo, but they only managed to hold some of the city's most strategic locations for a limited time.
+When rebel groups later advanced into Damascus, the Republican Guard offered no resistance, while the Assad regime crumbled.

+Post Assad regime

+On 11 February 2025, the Syrian Defense Ministry, under the Syrian transitional government, appointed Hay'at Tahrir al-Sham (HTS) Shura Council member Brigadier General Abdul Rahman al-Khatib as commander of the Republican Guard in Damascus.
+According to The Syrian Observer al-Khatib has ties to Jabhat al-Nusra and other groups with "extreme ideologies."

 Structure

-At the outset of the 2011 conflict, the Republican Guard included three mechanized brigades and two "security regiments."
-The overall force structure is comparable to a conventional mechanized infantry division, but like the 4th Armored Division, the Republican Guard is outfitted with better equipment and maintained at full strength.
+At the outset of the Syrian civil war, the Republican Guard included three mechanized brigades and two "security regiments."
+The unit had similar organization like other Republican guard type formations.
+The overall force structure was comparable to a two conventional mechanized infantry divisions, but like the 4th Armored Division, the Republican Guard was outfitted with better equipment and maintained at full strength.

+The main ground combat unit of the Syrian military was often called a brigade or regiment and was between 500 and 1,000 strong.
+This was considerably smaller than a corresponding Western formation of that designation.
+For reasons of esprit de corps, these retained their pre-civil war titles as tank, infantry, mechanized, artillery, special forces and airborne Republican Guard brigades or regiments.
+During the civil war, their internal organization was very different from their pre-civil war structure.

-Order of Battle (2017)
+Order of Battle (2021)

 In the last days of October 2017, Jane's Information Group published in its Jane's Intelligence Review an article on the current military situation of the Syrian Arab Army and its future challenges.

-The text reflects the transformation that the battle order has presented through the conflict, from the old order of battle of the soviet influence to the current one, more adapted to the new challenges.
+The text reflects the transformation that the battle order has presented through the conflict, from the old order of battle of the Soviet influence to the current one, more adapted to the new challenges.